 - It is not befitting for God to have a son as everything in the heavens and in the earth belongs to Him and He just says, “Be” and it is (2:116-117).

-It is noteworthy that God can create anything small or big with a least effort.
+Note: God can create anything small or big with a least effort.

 - Those who possess no knowledge expect that God should speak to them or send miracle to make them believers and this is the utterance from the past (2:118).